 The Voice reported on a new coding bootcamp, The Black Codher, which was created to help unemployed black and minority ethnic females in the West Midlands area of England find opportunities to work in the tech industry.

 WISHTV reports that WGU (Western Governors University) has partnered up with Indianapolis-based Kenzie Academy to offer a new avenue for students to earn an IT degree.

 The New School launched a course called “Live Coding,” which incorporates writing code in order to change a live process, like sounds or visuals, usually during a performance.
 This course is part of The New School’s new minor program, “Code as a Liberal Art,” which treats computer science as a means for creative expression, cultural criticism, and civic awareness.

 In April, we added these 14 new bootcamps to the Course Report directory:

-University of Miami Digital Marketing Bootcamp (powered by HackerU)
+University of Miami Digital Skills Bootcamp (powered by HackerU)

 Nexus at University of Michigan Cybersecurity Bootcamp (powered by HackerU)

 New Jersey Institute of Technology Cybersecurity Bootcamp (powered by HackerU)

 Colorado State University Pueblo Bootcamp (powered by QuickStart)